Title: Dancer, Choreographer, Laban Movement Analyst, Dance Educator and Researcher

 Location: New York, New York, United States

-Cecilia Fontanesi, PhD Candidate, Dancer, Choreographer, and Laban Movement Analyst at the Overtime Dance Foundation, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements and leadership in dancing.
+Cecilia Fontanesi, PhD, Dancer, Choreographer, and Laban Movement Analyst at the Overtime Dance Foundation, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements and leadership in dancing.

 For more information please visit: